codingPhuc/obsidian_git_discreteMath/lab4/theorem 4.7.4 infinitude of primes.md

 theorem 4.4.1(Quotient-remainder theorem)
 given any integer a and any positive integer b , there exist unique integer q and r such that :
 	a = bq + r and 0=< r < b
-the integer q is called the q
+the integer q is called the quotient , while r is called the remainder
+note the limit on r : r lies in the range 0 ,1 , 2,